getindiekit/indiekit/README.md

 * Publish content to your website using apps like [iAWriter](https://ia.net/writer), [Micro.blog](https://micro.blog), [Icro](https://hartl.co/apps/icro/), [Indigenous](https://indigenous.realize.be) or services that support the [Micropub API](https://micropub.spec.indieweb.org)

-* Syndicate your content to social networks like Twitter, Mastodon and LinkedIn (coming soon) and save posts to the Internet Archive
+* Syndicate your content to social networks like Twitter, ~~Mastodon and LinkedIn~~, and save posts to the Internet Archive

-* Accept likes, comments and other types of feedback on your content with Webmention (coming soon)
+* ~~Accept likes, comments and other types of feedback on your content with Webmention~~

-* Save files to different content stores such as GitHub, GitLab and Gitea
+* Save files to different content stores such as Bitbucket, GitHub, GitLab and Gitea

 * Highly configurable, with presets available for common static site generators such as Jekyll and Hugo.